Menu

 Fact #7

-The Davao temple will be dedicated almost four months after the dedication of the Alabang Philippines Temple.
-This will mark the first time two Philippines temples were dedicated in the same year.
+The Davao temple was dedicated almost four months after the dedication of the Alabang Philippines Temple.
+This marked the first time two Philippines temples were dedicated in the same year.

 Fact #8

-It will be dedicated the same month as another Philippines house of the Lord, the Bacolod Philippines Temple.
+It was dedicated the same month as another Philippines house of the Lord, the Bacolod Philippines Temple.

 Quick Facts